Fiona-J-W/cpp_tutorial/src/07_classes2.md

   we will favor that, so we won't pick anything but redo the whole thing from the beginning with new random numbers.

-In this case, the coint serves as a random-number-generator, while our algorithm creates a distribution of random-numbers.
+In this case, the coin serves as a random-number-generator, while our algorithm creates a distribution of random-numbers.
 Obviously a distribution needs access to a random-number-generator and has to be able to use it arbitrarily often.